Welcome to Hell by Colin Martin – Thai prison woes

 Synopsis

 Colin Martin worked in construction, had his own small business, and was married with kids.
 An almost clichéd idyll that makes the subsequent fall all the more compelling.
-In a nutshell – he sees an ad in a newspaper for a Thai-based company that needs some men to work on a nearby oil rig.
-After several meetings he ends up agreeing to supply the men and pays the company a large sum of money as a guarantee of good faith.
+In a nutshell, he sees an ad in a newspaper for a Thai-based company that needs some men to work on a nearby oil rig.
+After several meetings, he ends up agreeing to supply the men and pays the company a large sum of money as a guarantee of good faith.
 Here begins the downfall.
-The company is fake and he loses all his money, his company, and his wife leaves him.
-Martin’s series of catastrophically bad decisions doesn’t end there though.
+The company is fake, and he loses all his money, his company, and his wife leaves him.
+Martin’s series of catastrophically bad decisions doesn’t end there, though.

 Review

 As I said, this is an extremely readable book that I read in one sitting.
 It is certainly one of the better novels written about Thailand, even if it is not particularly flattering.
-While the prose is hardly up there with Greene or Orwell it is simply and entertainingly told.
-If you felt like a bit of morbid entertainment while lying on beach, then this book would fit the bill.
+While the prose is hardly up there with Greene or Orwell, it is simply and entertainingly told.
+If you felt like a bit of morbid entertainment while lying on the beach, then this book would fit the bill.
 The actual tale itself is, in fact, best read in this frame of mind.

 A few things gave me pause for thought, however.
 Firstly, I did feel sorry for Mr Martin.
 He is either far too trusting or far too naive.
 People seem to take advantage of his nature throughout the book.
-For example, he asks all the men he hires to bring a £10,000 bond with them and they all agree.
-None of the thirty men do.
+For example, he asks all the men he hires to bring a £10,000 bond with them, and they all agree.
+None of the thirty men does.
 Not one.
 He is forced to then foot the bill.
-When the money is not forthcoming from the company he still goes ahead with everything.
+When the money is not forthcoming from the company, he still goes ahead with everything.
 He never seems to truly question the fact that he is spending vast amounts of money for the privilege of being hired.
-Well he does a bit.
+Well, he does a bit.
 Just not enough.
-Later, after his arrest, his brother sends him money to post bail.
-Despite three years of experience in Thailand, he gives the money to his Thai wife who comes from a poor provincial village, is much younger than he is, and who has a family to support.
-Unsurprisingly, she runs away with the money.

 I was mildly confused by some of the details of his crime.
-I won’t ruin anything for future readers but there are also some strange goings-on with a supposedly unconscious man disappearing and then turning up dead.
-Again maybe I am being too harsh.
+I won’t ruin anything for future readers, but there are also some strange goings-on with a supposedly unconscious man disappearing and then turning up dead.
+Again, maybe I am being too harsh.

 Final conclusion:

 You can buy Welcome to Hell by Colin Martin by clicking on this link.
+(Affiliate link.)

-One thought on “Welcome to Hell by Colin Martin
+One thought on “Welcome to Hell by Colin Martin – Thai prison woes”